How to Find Peace When the World Is in Turmoil

-However, they are not guarantees that we will go through life without difficulty and suffering.
+However, we will go through life with difficulty and suffering.

 Jesus said that there would be war as well as earthly calamities.
 He said we would be persecuted and betrayed.
 But He promised He would be united with us in our hour of need.

 I have told you this so that you will have peace by being united to me.
 The world will make you suffer.
 But be brave!
 I have defeated the world!
 (John 16:32-33)